 “Business Day” means Monday through Friday, excluding public holidays, in the country whose laws govern the Agreement.

-“Confidential Information” means non-public information disclosed by one party to the other in any form that: (i) is designated as “Confidential”; (ii) a reasonable person knows or reasonably should understand to be confidential; or (iii) includes either party’s products, customers, marketing and promotions, know-how, or the negotiated terms of the Agreement; and which is not independently developed by the other party without reference to the other’s Confidential Information or otherwise known to the other party on a non-confidential basis prior to disclosure.
+“Confidential Information” means non-public information disclosed by one party to the other in any form that: (i) is designated as “Confidential”; (ii) a reasonable person knows or reasonably should understand to be confidential; or (iii) includes either party’s products, Clients, marketing and promotions, know-how, or the negotiated terms of the Agreement; and which is not independently developed by the other party without reference to the other’s Confidential Information or otherwise known to the other party on a non-confidential basis prior to disclosure.

-“Customer Configuration” means an information technology system (hardware, software and/or other information technology components) which is the subject of the Services or to which the Services relate.
+“Client Configuration” means an information technology system (hardware, software and/or other information technology components) which is the subject of the Services or to which the Services relate.

-“Customer IP” means Customer’s pre-existing Intellectual Property.
+“Client IP” means Client’s pre-existing Intellectual Property.

-“Deliverables” means the tangible or intangible materials which are prepared for Customer’s use in the course of performing the Services and that are specifically identified and described in a Service Order as Deliverables.
+“Deliverables” means the tangible or intangible materials which are prepared for Client’s use in the course of performing the Services and that are specifically identified and described in a Service Order as Deliverables.
 “Fees” means the fees payable under the applicable Service Order.

 “Initial Term” means the initial term of the applicable Service Order.